 Temporal data includes time and date information for geographic locations.
 If your data contains temporal values (date, time, or date and time), you can add the data to your map and run an animation that shows how patterns in the data change over time.

 To enable time animation on a map, do the following:

-- Create a new ArcGIS Maps for Power BI-enabled report or open an existing one.
+- Create an ArcGIS for Power BI-enabled report or open an existing one.

 Note:Data must be formatted as Date or Date/Time using the Power BI modeling tools.
 For more information, see Prepare your data.

 - Place a date or time value from your dataset into the visualization's Time field well.